Bob Molinaro

-Robert Joseph Molinaro (born May 21, 1950) is a former professional baseball outfielder in the minor and major leagues in a career that lasted 18 years.
+Robert Joseph Molinaro (born May 21, 1950) is an American former professional baseball outfielder in the minor and major leagues in a career that lasted 18 years.
 His baseball career began in 1968, and lasted until 1985.
 During that time Molinaro played for 13 different teams, in seven different leagues.

 Born in Newark, New Jersey, Molinaro played baseball at Essex Catholic High School.

 Playing career

 Minor league baseball

 Molinaro's career in professional baseball began on June 7, 1968, when he was drafted by the Detroit Tigers in the second round of the 1968 MLB draft.
 Molinaro signed with the Tigers 10 days later.

 Molinaro was then assigned to the rookie class Gulf Coast League Tigers for the 1968 season.
 He was promoted to Class A the following season and played in the Carolina League for the Rocky Mount Leafs in 1969.
 After the 1969 season, Molinaro was once again promoted up the ranks of the Tigers' system to Class Double A where he would spend the next two seasons, 1970 and 1971, playing for the Montgomery Rebels of the Southern League.

 In 1972 Molinaro finally moved up to Triple A and played the season with the Toledo Mud Hens of the International League.
 In 1973 he returned to Toledo and also spent time back with the Rebels.
 After that, he played from 1974 through 1977 for the Tigers' new Triple A club, the Evansville Triplets of the American Association.